Alfresco/docs-alfresco/federation-services/latest/using/index.md

 ##### Viewing PII Data

-Once the PII is ran users can view the PII report in the Discovery UI by either:
+Once the PII scan runs, users can view the PII report in the Discovery UI by either:

-* Clicking on the link provided in the Scan complete notification box or
+* Clicking on the link provided in the Scan complete notification box.
-* Selecting **PII Data Viewer** in the left navigation pane on the home page of the Discovery UI
+* Selecting **PII Data Viewer** in the left navigation pane on the home page of the Discovery UI.

 #### Document Duplication Detection and Reporting